 It's harder to treat the disease once it has spread to your bones -- but it's not impossible.
 There are therapies that target cancer cells anywhere in your body.
 Other treatments strengthen your bones and help you feel better overall.

 How Cancer Affects Your Bones

 When cancer spreads to your bones, it can cause pain and make them weak enough to fracture.
-When bones break, they release calcium into your blood.
-If too much builds up, you could get a dangerous condition called hypercalcemia.
+Having too much calcium in your blood, which has numerous causes, is a dangerous condition called hypercalcemia.

 Treatments for Cancer in Your Bones

 Some treatments shrink the cancer.
 Others protect your bones from the damage the cancer can cause.
 And some therapies ease your symptoms to help you feel better.